aleshaleksey/fansys23/05-skills.md

 The game has **skills** and **proficiencies**.
 The game defines them as follows.
 They do not necessarily reflect "real life" accurately since this is both a game and an abstraction.

-- **Skills:** are general abilities that cover a range of activities that a character can learn and improve in with time.
+- **Skills:** are general training and expertise a range of mundane activities that a character can learn and improve in with time.
 For example, **swimming** is a skill because it covers, swimming, diving and similar, and a character's ability to swim is graded.
 Eg. "I can't swim", "I can swim but not well", "I can cross a river, yeah", "I've swam 20 miles, it took me 3 hours".
 - **Proficiencies:** A proficiency is the knowledge and ability in using a very specific set of tools or abilities.
 Having a **proficiency** allows a character to use a skill with the tool/ability with a skill.
 Eg. Proficiency in **lock picks** with a **tinker** check allows picking locks.
 Proficiency with **whale** allows you to use **diplomacy** skill to persuade whales when speaking in their language.

 ___